MicrosoftDocs/win32/desktop-src/Midl/the-interface-proxy-file.md

 title: The Interface Proxy File
 description: The interface proxy file (U\_p.c) is a C file that contains routines equivalent to those in the client stub and server stub files of an object (COM) interface. ms.assetid: f85f7384-a590-4146-9705-2e87f1a0a87a
+keywords:
-keywords: ["MIDL and COM MIDL , interfaces, proxy files"]
+- MIDL and COM MIDL , interfaces, proxy files ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # The Interface Proxy File